Spring Type Spring Type |

 These zinc-plated steel springs have mild corrosion resistance.
 All have drawbars to prevent overextending, which can cause failure.

 As you stretch an extension spring, it gets harder to pull.
 Minimum load is the amount of force required to start to extend the spring.
 Maximum load is the amount of force required to fully extend the spring.
-Rate is the amount of force required for every inch of extension.
+Spring rate is the amount of force required for every inch of extension.

 For technical drawings and 3-D models, click on a part number.